koch505/iosblue/docs/build.md

 You will need to source `export` again to have the right configurations.

+### Editing isoblue.conf
+Before building the image, edit `isoblue.conf` under `top-level-directory`, i.e., `isoblue-core` in our instruction:

+The settings you need to change is the `ID` and `MACHINEID`.

+* For `ID`, please set your `ID` to be 5 or greater for now as we already have 5 of them built and any id that is less than 5 will cause some grief on our end (see [How ISOBlue 2.0 Works?](howitworks.md)).
+This is only a temporary solution and will get changed in the future.
+* For `MACHINEID`, you can append a string of your choice to the configured `ID`.
+The string can only contain letters.

 ## Building
 Given that you are in the `build` directory, run:
 ```
-bitbake console-isoblue-image
+bitbake -r ../isoblue.conf console-isoblue-image
 ```
+This command reads in the configuration you set in the `isoblue.conf` earlier and use the settings to build an image.
 This first build usually takes of hours (it involves a lot of downloading and compiling). **Be patient!**

 After a successful build, you should have the following directory structure for for your `deploy` directory: